ViniciusGabrielOliveira/schedule-appointment/README.md

 <h2>📅 About Project</h2>

-All actions in this project are working simulating calls to a REST API using Redux to manage the application state
+All actions in this project are working simulating calls to a REST API using Redux to manage application state

-This is a sketch of a webApp simulating a doctor's office displaying the office's weekly schedule with daily billing and percentage of occupancy for appointments.
-In the calendar you can select the week you want to view.
+This is a sketch of a webApp simulating a doctor's office displaying the office's weekly schedule with daily billing and occupancy percentage for appointments.
+In the calendar, you can select the week you want to view.

-This project is under development and needs to implement the actions of registering a doctor, tasks and appointments.
+This project is under development...

-Although these screens still need to be developed, the functions with store, reducer and actions have already been developed.

 <img align="center" height="40%" src="https://github.com/ViniciusGabrielOliveira/schedule-appointment/blob/master/src/assets/schedule-appointment.png?raw=true">